modular/modular/KGEN/docs/public/programming-manual.md

 ```

 Note how the result length is the sum of the input vector lengths, and you can
 express that with a simple + operation.
-In practice, the SIMD type only allows
-power of two length vectors, so this isn’t actually needed in this example, but
-having a powerful and expressive type equations can enable powerful and elegant
-API designs.
-For a more complex example, take a look at the `SIMD.shuffle`
+For a more complex example, take a look
-method in the standard library: it takes two input SIMD values, a vector
+at the `SIMD.shuffle` method in the standard library: it takes two input SIMD
-shuffle mask as a list, and returns a SIMD that matches the length of the
+values, a vector shuffle mask as a list, and returns a SIMD that matches the
-shuffle mask.
+length of the shuffle mask.

 ### Powerful Compile-time Programming